What is Adverse Possession?

 Legal Requirements for Adverse Possession in the UK

 In the UK, the legal framework surrounding adverse possession is mainly governed by the Land Registration Act 2002 for registered land and the Limitation Act 1980 for unregistered land.
 Both Acts have unique requirements and timeframes for a successful adverse possession claim.
-The Land Registration Act 2002 outlines the specific requirements and procedures to claim adverse possession for registered land.

 For registered land, the possessor must have occupied the land continuously for a minimum of 10 years.
 For unregistered land, the time frame extends to 12 years.
 But time alone is not enough; there are several other conditions that the possessor must meet, such as proving they have had factual possession and an intention to possess the land.
-The Land Registration Rules 2003 provide detailed procedures and requirements for making an adverse possession claim, including the necessary forms and evidence.

 Related Articles: